 People have different wants and needs and are more than their care or support needs.
 This requires seeing the whole person in all their facets.
 Attention and time are needed for the care recipient and caregiver to decide on the appropriate care.
 A people-centred approach also helps to reduce the persistent health inequalities in our country.
 People with a low socioeconomic position and a practical education live fewer years in good health.
-Many types of cancer are more common in low-income groups (such as lung cancer), while other forms are more common in highincome groups (such as skin cancer).147 Additionally, patients from the lower income group undergo tumor-targeted cancer treatment less frequently than patients from the higher income group.
+Many types of cancer are more common in lowincome groups (such as lung cancer), while other forms are more common in high-income groups (such as skin cancer).
+Additionally, patients from the lower income group undergo tumor-targeted cancer treatment less frequently than patients from the higher income group.
+Survival of patients in low-income groups is lower for diferent types of cancer.

 The agenda therefore adopts a targeted and inclusive approach and, where necessary, a differentiated approach.
-Achieving equality sometimes requires treatingpeople unequally.
+Achieving equality sometimes requires treating people unequally.
 Female-male differences may also require a different approach to ultimately achieve equal health outcomes.